risk-first/website/menagerie/Operational-Risk.md

 |**With Feedback**                 |User Communities, Support Groups, Monitoring, Logging, Analytics|

 ## Monitoring and Detection

+[Monitoring & Detection](#monitoring-and-detection) is the second strategy for mitigating [Operational Risk](Operational-Risk), and in terms of practices, broadly corresponds to Slack's *Improvement* category, above:

+### Environmental Scanning

+### Knowing Yourself

+As we saw in [Map and Territory Risk](Map-and-Territory-Risk), it's very easy to fool yourself.
+This is

 (practicing: e.g. testing failover etc.)
 (weakness: minimization (see Security risk), penetration testing)